SEEK Materials

 • Transportation, utility company, housing, childcare, immigration, employment, adult education, accessing healthcare, public benefits

-• Intended for parents or primary caregivers to complete, voluntarily, in advance of their child's regular checkup, not at “sick” visits.
+• Is intended for parents or primary caregivers to complete, voluntarily, in advance of their child's regular checkup, not at “sick” visits.

-• A questionnaire with “yes/no” questions on 1 side of 1 page and takes 3 minutes to complete.
+• Has “yes/no” questions on 1 side of 1 page and takes 3 minutes to complete.

-• A user-friendly questionnaire that's easy for parents to complete and for professionals to assess.
+• Is user-friendly and easy for parents to complete and for professionals to assess.

-• Completed at selected checkups, such as at the 2-, 9- and 15-month visits, and at the 2-, 3-, 4-, and 5-year visits.
+• Is completed at selected checkups, such as at the 2-, 9- and 15-month visits, and at the 2-, 3-, 4-, and 5-year visits.
 A practice can select which visits fit with their schedule.

 Administering the PQ-Re

-• It should be given to parents at regular checkups between 0-5 years of age.
+• It should be given to parents or primary caregivers at regular checkups between 0-5 years of age.
 We don't suggest giving it at the first visit if there is not yet a relationship with the parent.
 Some use the screener with parents of older children.

 • It may be easiest to use at each checkup.
-It should fit in with other questionnaires so as not to overly burden parents and PCPs.
+It should fit in with other questionnaires so as not to over burden parents and PCPs.

 • As a family's circumstances can naturally change, it is important to ask parents to complete the PQ-Re periodically.
 Parents have not complained about completing it repeatedly.
 On the contrary, many have expressed gratitude that there is concern about the parent and family as well as the child.